kevshin2/excelEditor/readme.txt

 Python 2.7 must be installed to run this script.
 It can be downloaded from https://www.python.org/downloads/

-The python packages xlwt, xlrd, and xlutils must also be installed
+The python packages xlwt, xlrd, and xlutils must also be installed, they can be downloaded from http://www.python-excel.org/

 To use this script follow these steps: